Stark's Conjectures, Iwasawa theory and related topics

 Monday 3rd to Wednesday 5th September 2018

 We anticipate that most participants will arrive in the afternoon or evening of Sunday 2nd September.
 The workshop itself will start on the morning of Monday 3rd September and the last talks will be held on the morning or early afternoon on Wednesday 5th September.

 Both the talks and the standard accommodation will be on the Streatham campus of the University of Exeter.
-The accommodation is at Pennsylvania Court (number 36 on the campus map) and the talks will be held in Amory Room C417 of the Amory Building (number 29 on the campus map).
+The accommodation is at Pennsylvania Court (number 36 on the campus map) and the talks will be held in Room 004 of the Harrison building (number 23 on the campus map).
 Check-in at Pennsylvania Court will be open from 3pm to 10:30pm on Sunday 2nd September.
 Check out is by 10am.

 Here is some general advice on to travel to Streatham via bus, rail, or Exeter Airport.
 Onward travel from Exeter Airport is available by bus or taxi.
 The bus is cheap (a few pounds), but doesn't run that late.
 The taxi costs about £25.
 There are direct flights between Exeter and many British and European airports, including London City Airport, Paris CDG, Dublin and Schipol (Amsterdam); one option is to connect at one of these airports.